Welcome to Pear Tree Class!

 We usually learn Maths and English (including phonics and spellings) in the mornings and foundation subjects in the afternoons.

-In Maths lessons, we use a combination of the Maths No Problem and White Rose schemes of work to support fluency, reasoning and problem-solving in all areas of the subject.
+In Maths lessons, we use the White Rose scheme of work to support fluency, reasoning and problem-solving in all areas of the subject.
 Homework each Friday is linked to our maths learning.

 All children in KS1 have weekly spellings, which we take home on Wednesday to learn for our spelling test the following week (spare spellings sheets can be downloaded below).
 Miss Lilly, Mrs Moore and Mrs Shepperson use the results to assess how well phonics knowledge is embedded and which sounds/common exception words need more practise.